awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 **Note**
 Encryption at rest is not available for DB instances running SQL Server Express Edition\.

-## Limitations of Amazon RDS Encrypted DB Instances<a name="Overview.Encryption.Limitations"></a>
+## Limitations of Amazon RDS encrypted DB instances<a name="Overview.Encryption.Limitations"></a>

 The following limitations exist for Amazon RDS encrypted DB instances:
 + You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created\.

   However, because you can encrypt a copy of an unencrypted DB snapshot, you can effectively add encryption to an unencrypted DB instance\.
 That is, you can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot\.
 You can then restore a DB instance from the encrypted snapshot, and thus you have an encrypted copy of your original DB instance\.
-For more information, see [Copying a Snapshot](USER_CopySnapshot.md)\.
+For more information, see [Copying a snapshot](USER_CopySnapshot.md)\.
 + DB instances that are encrypted can't be modified to disable encryption\.
 + You can't have an encrypted read replica of an unencrypted DB instance or an unencrypted read replica of an encrypted DB instance\.
 + Encrypted read replicas must be encrypted with the same CMK as the source DB instance when both are in the same AWS Region\.
 + You can't restore an unencrypted backup or snapshot to an encrypted DB instance\.
 + To copy an encrypted snapshot from one AWS Region to another, you must specify the AWS KMS key identifier of the destination AWS Region\.
 This is because AWS KMS CMKs are specific to the AWS Region that they are created in\.

   The source snapshot remains encrypted throughout the copy process\.
 AWS KMS uses envelope encryption to protect data during the copy process\.
-For more information about envelope encryption, see [ Envelope Encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping)\.
+For more information about envelope encryption, see [ Envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping)\.